Dharmarajika Stupa: Monasteries

 Early monastic cells near the stupa were built as a row of rooms, with a verandah, The verandah style was later dropped in favour of monastic living quarters surrounding quadrangles that were built immediately north, northeast, and east of the stupa approximately 300 years after the stupa's construction.

 The northern monastery consisted of two courtyards that were each built around a large stupa.
 The smaller eastern courtyard is believed to have housed 13 monks.

 Monastery G, located immediately west of the stupa has at least 50 monastic cells, a stupa, and was likely multistoried.
 Monastery M in the extreme northwest section of the site, and contained its own stupa in a small courtyard.
 Monastery M is connected to a long residential monastery, oriented in a roughly north-south direction.
 At the southern edge of this monastery are the remains of two stupas, now termed E1 and E2.
-E1 was built in a pre-existing cell, while E2 was a more elaborated stupa that contained a small passageway for circambulation.
+E1 was built in a pre-existing cell, while E2 was a more elaborated stupa that contained a small passageway for circumambulation.
 Neither stupa was likely open to the public.